The PsCreateSystemThread routine creates a system thread that executes in kernel mode and returns a handle for the thread.

 If the input ProcessHandle is NULL, the created thread is associated with the system process.
 Such a thread continues running until either the system is shut down or the thread terminates itself by calling PsTerminateSystemThread.

-On Windows XP and later versions of Windows, driver routines that run in a process context other than that of the system process must set the OBJ_KERNEL_HANDLE attribute for the ObjectAttributes parameter of PsCreateSystemThread.
+Starting with Windows XP, driver routines that run in a process context other than that of the system process must set the OBJ_KERNEL_HANDLE attribute for the ObjectAttributes parameter of PsCreateSystemThread.
 This restricts the use of the handle returned by PsCreateSystemThread to processes running in kernel mode.
 Otherwise, the thread handle can be accessed by the process in whose context the driver is running.
 Drivers can set the OBJ_KERNEL_HANDLE attribute as follows.

 InitializeObjectAttributes(&ObjectAttributes, NULL, OBJ_KERNEL_HANDLE, NULL, NULL);